-What is a communicable disease?
+What is an infectious disease?

-How do these communicable diseases spread?
+How do these infectious diseases spread?

-- Physical contact with an infected person, such as through touch (e.g. staphylococcus), sexual intercourse (e.g. chlamydia, gonorrhea, syphilis, HIV), fecal/oral transmission (hepatitis A), or respiratory droplets (e.g. influenza, tuberculosis)
+- Physical contact with an infected person, such as through touch (e.g., staphylococcus), sexual intercourse (e.g., chlamydia, gonorrhea, syphilis, HIV), fecal/oral transmission (hepatitis A), or respiratory droplets (e.g., influenza, tuberculosis)

-- Contact with a contaminated surface or object (e.g. Norwalk virus), food (e.g. salmonella, E. coli), blood e.g. (HIV, hepatitis B), or water (e.g. cholera);
+- Contact with a contaminated surface or object (e.g., Norwalk virus), food (e.g., salmonella, E. coli), blood, e.g. (HIV, hepatitis B), or water (e.g., cholera);

-- Bites from insects or animals capable of transmitting the disease (e.g. Zika Virus, West Nile Virus, Lyme Disease); and
+- Bites from insects or animals capable of transmitting the disease (e.g., Zika Virus, West Nile Virus, Lyme Disease); and

-- Travel through the air (e.g. tuberculosis, measles).
+- Travel through the air (e.g., tuberculosis, measles).

-To report communicable diseases, potential outbreaks and other conditions to the Cecil County Health Department call (410) 996-5100.
+To report communicable diseases, potential outbreaks, and other conditions to the Cecil County Health Department, call (410) 996-5100.